gobeyondidentity/developer-docs/docs/integration-guides/aws-cognito.md

 5. Scroll down to **Hosted UI** and click Edit.

-6. Under **Identity providers**, in the drop down list for **Select identity providers**. select the federated provider you created earlier.
+6. Under **Identity providers**, in the drop down list for **Select identity providers**, select the federated provider you created earlier.

 7. Click **Save changes**.